 According to Bleeding Cool, two children’s books released to tie-in with the film’s original June release date, actually reveal details about how Wonder Woman’s love interest Steve Trevor has returned from the dead.

-Wonder Woman fans should be extra vigilant while surfing the web over the coming months, as more spoilers could pop up as we near closer to the film’s eventual release.
+Wonder Woman fans should be extra vigilant while surfing the web over the coming months, as more spoilers could pop up.

 Amongst the info Jenkins revealed was that the design for Cheetah was an “extremely hard” and “complex” process.